HL7/cqf-measures/input/pages/measure-conformance.md

       <td style="text-align: left" class="col-5">All patients with condition A that underwent procedure B during the measurement period.</td>
     </tr>
     <tr>
-      <td style="text-align: left" class="col-2">Episode-of-Care</td>
+      <td style="text-align: left" class="col-2">non-patient based</td>
       <td style="text-align: left" class="col-5">All encounters for patients with condition A during the measurement period.</td>
       <td style="text-align: left" class="col-5">All encounters for patients with condition A during the measurement period where procedure B was performed during the encounter.</td>
     </tr>
   </tbody>
 </table>

 In Table 3-2, the first measure is an example of a patient-based measure.
 Each patient may contribute at most one count to the denominator and numerator, regardless of how many encounters they had.
-The second measure is an episode-of-care measure where each patient may contribute zero or more encounters to the denominator and numerator counts.
+The second measure is an non-patient based measure where each patient may contribute zero or more encounters to the denominator and numerator counts.

-For complete examples of non-patient based proportion measures, see the Screening Measure [Examples](examples.html).
-For a complete example of an encounter-based proportion measure, see the [EXM108](Measure-EXM108-FHIR.html) measure included in this implementation guide.
+For complete examples of patient based proportion measures, see the Screening Measure [Examples](examples.html).
+For a complete example of an non-patient based proportion measure, see the [EXM108](Measure-EXM108-FHIR.html) measure included in this implementation guide.

 **Conformance Requirement 3.11 (Proportion Measures):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-3-11)
 {: #conformance-requirement-3-11}